 3. Serious consequences

 Unlike the common cold, cancer feels life-changing.
 Even the word can trigger panic.
+If you’re worried about panic symptoms and what they can do physically, our blog can a panic attack cause you to pass out may help.

 For a clear look at how common different cancers are, the NHS provides an accessible overview of symptoms and statistics.